bernicelau430/ai-text-summarizer/README.md

 After installing, be sure you have pip, which you can download by running `python -m ensurepip --upgrade` You can install the required python libraries with pip: `pip install -r requirements.txt`

+2. Training the model

+Run the jupyter notebook `text-summarizer.ipynb` to train the model on the dataset.
+This will create `model.pth` to be used by the web interface.
+You can try simple queries directly in the notebook if you want.

-2. Installing NodeJS and dependencies
+3. Installing NodeJS and dependencies

 Next, to run the self hosted server, ensure you have NodeJS installed.
 You can find that [here](https://nodejs.org/en/download).
 After installing, install node dependencies with `npm install express multer cors`

-3. Setting Python path
+4. Setting Python path

 Finally, edit `server.js` and follow the instructions on lines 1-3 to set the path of your python installation from step 1.

-4. Running the program
+5. Running the program

 To run, in your terminal, run `node server.js`.
 Then in a browser, navigate to [localhost:3000](http://localhost:3000).
-From there, you can upload `.txt` or `.pdf` files, such as the provided `example.pdf` file about the Amazon rainforest to get a bullet point summary!
+From there, you can upload `.txt` or `.pdf` files, such as the provided `example.pdf` file about the Amazon rainforest to get a bullet point summary of the text!